Capitanian mass extinction event: Terrestrial life

+Terrestrial ecosystems during the leadup to the extinction had relatively high predator to prey ratios, making terrestrial food webs vulnerable to collapse and the extinction strongly felt.
 Among terrestrial vertebrates, the main victims were dinocephalian therapsids, which were one of the most common elements of tetrapod fauna of the Guadalupian; only one dinocephalian genus survived the Capitanian extinction event.
 Other victims of the mass extinction included varanopids, a clade whose latest surviving taxa perished at the end of the Capitanian.
 The bolosaurid parareptiles also were completely wiped out.
-The terrestrial biota of the Karoo after this extinction exhibited very low diversity, with species richness remaining low for up to 3 Myr after the main pulse of the mass extinction.
+The terrestrial biota of the Karoo after this extinction exhibited very low diversity, with species richness remaining low for up to 3 million years after the main pulse of the mass extinction.
 The diversity of the anomodonts that lived during the late Guadalupian was cut in half by the Capitanian mass extinction.
 Terrestrial survivors of the Capitanian extinction event were generally 20 kg to 50 kg and commonly found in burrows.
 Therocephalians briefly occupied apex predatory niches before gorgonopsians radiated to fill them.
 Eutherocephalians radiated very rapidly after the extinction event and increased in both disparity and diversity, filling niches left vacant by scylacosaurids and lycosuchids.